-We also initiate screening to identify reputational risks that may arise from dealing with the proposed counterparties.
-Reputational risks may arise due to past behaviours with regards to matters such as work, health and safety, workplace behaviour or governance, environmental audits and the conduct of officers and/or shareholders.
-Reputational risk due to a counterparty's previous actions requires satisfactory evidence that appropriate steps have been taken to prevent these issues arising again before the CEFC will progress due diligence.
+We initiate screening to identify reputational risks that may arise from dealing with the proposed counterparties and proposed projects/investments.
+Reputational risks may arise due to past behaviours with regard to matters such as work, health and safety, workplace behaviour or governance, environmental offences and the conduct of officers and/or shareholders.
+Managing reputational risk arising from a counterparty's previous actions requires satisfactory evidence that appropriate steps have been taken to address these issues.

 For investments that pass the preliminary screening process, detailed due diligence is conducted against the relevant Material ESG Factors.
+In some circumstances, investment opportunities may move directly to detailed screening.
+Where this occurs, negative screening and reputational risk reviews are conducted concurrently with commercial due diligence.